AI for Dentists

 Dental front office staff spend up to 40% of their day on the phone — mostly appointment confirmations, insurance calls, and rescheduling.

-OpenClaw is a free, open-source AI assistant that handles the repetitive work so dentists can focus on what matters.
+Claude Code is Anthropic's official AI assistant that runs right in your terminal — it handles the repetitive work so dentists can focus on what matters.
 Here's exactly how to set it up for your practice.

 Why Dentists Need AI Now